Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Non-entanglement quantum correlation

 As the quantum discord captures quantum correlation other than entanglement, it is tempting to think it is greater than or equal to a faithful entanglement measure.
 However, it remains unclear if there is such a quantitative hierarchy between quantum discord and entanglement in general.
 In fact, a related quantity called the geometric discord~\cite{PhysRevLett.105.190502}, defined through the Hilbert-Schmidt norm rather than the relative entropy, can become smaller than entanglement~\cite{Rana_2012}.

-When the measurement in the definition of quantum discord is restricted to von Neumann's projective measurements, it has been shown that quantum correlation such as quantum discord is quantitatively larger than or equal to any measures of entanglement~\cite{Piani_2012}.
+When the measurement in the definition of quantum discord is restricted to von Neumann's projective measurements, \cite{Piani_2012} showed that quantum correlation such as quantum discord is quantitatively larger than or equal to any measures of entanglement.
 However, when the discord is defined for general POVM, despite the optimal measurement being shown to be rank-one POVM~\cite{datta2008studies}, the optimal measurement is not necessarily projective, hence the quantitative hierarchical relation has not been proven yet~\footnote{For some specific cases, the quantum discord is observed to be greater than entanglement measures~\cite{qureshi2018hierarchy}.
 Furthermore, when there is no entanglement (known as the dissonance states~\cite{PhysRevLett.104.080501}), $D(A|B)>0$ is obviously greater than the entanglement, which is zero.}.

-In this section, we show that for holographic and Haar random states, this intuition is correct in the leading order.
+For holographic/Haar random states, this intuition is correct in the semiclassical/large dimension limit.
 Specifically, the quantum discord is greater than or equal to the squashed entanglement (up to subleading corrections):

 To show this, we first show that the classical correlation in these systems is less than or equal to the squashed entanglement: